sjm-practice/js_exercises/README.md

 **array_products.js** - This script takes a given array of numbers, and for each element computes the product of all array elements except the current element, returning the array of products.

+**meeting_times.js** - This script has a predefined array of meeting start and stop times.
+The script will return a condensed list of start and stop times, where overlapping times are combined in to one time.